ananthun111/CaskMedia/README.md

-"# Hello there"
+Hello there,

-"# this is a basic News reporting portal build with django frame work"
+this is a basic News reporting portal build with django frame work